DevelopmentFeatures

 A downpour on Sunday, Oct.
 13, in the Isale-Osun area of Osogbo, South West Nigeria, was an answer to the prayers of farmers.
 But not everyone was pleased.

-As water filled the streets, Ibrahim Rashidat, a physically challenged petty trader, tried to save her goods from being swept away.
+As water filled the streets, Ibrahim Rashidat, a petty trader with a physical disability, tried to save her goods from being swept away.
 After 30 minutes, the heavy rainfall subsided.
 Like many other traders without a shop, Rashidat limped out of her uncomplicated house to display her groceries in a small tray.
 Despite the difficulty occasioned by her uneven legs, she’s been the sole provider for her family for over a decade.

 Her husband, a taxi driver, hasn’t stepped out of their one-room apartment since 2013 due to a stroke.
 As Rashidat tried to give an account of her struggle to survive, her voice trembled, and tears flowed from her eyes.